mko-x/docker-nginx-proxy/README.md

 e.g. owncloud with fastcgi -> [fastcgi_param MOD_X_ACCEL_REDIRECT_ENABLED on;](https://doc.owncloud.org/server/5.0/admin_manual/configuration/xsendfile.html)

+**Besides**:
+*This allows you to use one static file provider for several container in your desired configuration.
+So you may use a CDN for images, EC2 instance for '.php' and more.*

 #### How to

 **STATIC_FILE_CONFIG** requires two arguments and accepts up to 3: